Setting the Server Side Cron (Linux Cron)

 - Setting a cron job on GoDaddy.

-Of course, there are any more hosts than what is covered above, but the process when you access the cPanel of your hosting provider is the same.
+Of course, there are more hosts than what is covered above, but the process when you access the cPanel of your hosting provider is the same.

 Method 2: Using crontab

-For more information on setting up a cron job using crontab read this excellent article created by Linode.
+For more information on setting up a cron job using crontab, read this excellent article created by Linode.

 Why would I need to use this option?